2.1 Disruptive Behavior

 In order to reduce fire hazards, prevent insect or rodent infestation or other health concerns, and increase the longevity of the facilities, you are asked to maintain high standards of housekeeping and cleanliness.
 The assigned space and furnishings must be kept clean and sanitary.
 To avoid fire or attracting pests, do not wrap kitchen walls, cabinets, or stoves with foil or other coverings.
 Garbage should not be placed in stairways, breezeways, vestibules, patios, storage lockers, or anywhere other than in the dumpsters (for Northwood Community Apartments) and designated trash closets (in residence halls and Munger Graduate Residences).
 You are expected to call Plant Operations Call Center (POCC) (734-647-2059) promptly if insect or rodent activity is discovered and cooperate fully with the University’s prevention and/or treatment program for the elimination of pests on the premises.
 Repeated reintroduction of pests (e.g., bedbugs) may be grounds for restitution or contract termination.

 The University of Michigan is committed to creating a community free from violence, which is a serious violation.
-This includes, but is not limited to, physical assault, sexual assault or harassment, dating violence, domestic violence, stalking, threats, reckless endangerment to others, intimidation and indecent exposure, whether against family members, visitors or other residents and whether conducted in person, via forms of electronic communications or by other means.
+Violence of any type, including those enumerated in the Statement is equally prohibited in the CLS, whether against family members, visitors or other residents and whether conducted in person, via forms of electronic communications or by other means.